Humed-Muhammad/mongo-playground/README.md

 ## Usage

-1. Open a MongoDB query file (e.g., with a `.mongo` or `.js` extension).
+1. Open the Command Palette by pressing Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
-2. Connect to a MongoDB server by clicking on the "Connect" button in the status bar at the bottom of the editor.
+2. Search for and select the "**Mongo Playground**" command and hit **Enter** or **Select it using your mouse** ":)".
-3. Write your MongoDB queries or commands in the editor.
+3. The extension will connect to the MongoDB server.
-4. Execute the query by either clicking on the "Run" button in the editor or using the keyboard shortcut `Ctrl+Enter`.
+4. Write your MongoDB Aggregations in the editor.
-5. View the query results in the output panel or in a separate tab, depending on your settings.
+5. View the results in the output panel on the right side.
-6. Explore and interact with the data using the provided tools and features.
+7. Explore and interact with the database the setting panel.

 ## Configuration

-The Mongo Playground extension provides several configuration options that can be customized to suit your specific needs.
-You can modify these settings by navigating to the VSCode settings panel (`File > Preferences > Settings`) and searching for "Mongo Playground".
+The Mongo Playground extension provides some minimal but needed configuration options that can be customized to suit your specific needs.
+It provide its own setting for configuration.

-For example, you can configure the MongoDB connection settings, result display options, syntax highlighting colors, and more.
+For example, you can configure the MongoDB connection settings, theme colors, and database selection and collection name selection and mongodb-url.

 ## Feedback and Contributions